Thedrogon/TrackyourLeetcode/README.md

 # TrackYourLeetcode
 ## Now your Problem id's right in front of you - track them , Revise and learn more

-This App provides a minimal setup to get your leetcode problem id , thgeir date of solving and submission dates.
+This App provides a minimal setup to get your leetcode problem id , their date of solving and submission dates.

 ## Just a tap away from tracking your problems